IBM-Cloud/docs/services/mobilepush/t_push_provider_android.md

 ---

 {:new_window: target="_blank"}
-# Configuring push credentials for GCM
+# Configuring credentials for Google cloud messaging (GCM)
 {: #create-push-enable-gcm}

 Get your Google Cloud Messaging (GCM) credentials, and then set up the Push Notification Service on the Push Dashboard.